nvhoanganh/demotron-anthony/README.md

-# New Relic Demo environment setup on Azure
+# New Relic Demo environment setup on Azure AKS

 ## Part 1.
-Setup a simple 2 Tier application (UI + Redis) on AKS
+Setup a simple 2 Tier application (UI + Redis) on new AKS Cluster

 ```bash
 # create resource group